ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-a-jekyll-website-in-azure-blob-storage-hosted-by-azure-static-website-using-a-vsts-continuous-deployment-pipeline-part-2.md

 - { name: Jekyll, level: Intermediate }
 ---

-...<!--more-->
+The first step is to create a [Jekyll](https://jekyllrb.com/) website.

-{% include jekyll-vsts-azure/toc.md %}
+Any static website or site builder could do the job if you want to try that out after reading all the articles.
+I may even try to go [Blazor](https://github.com/aspnet/Blazor) on Azure in the future, who knows!<!--more-->

-## Step 1: Jekyll
+{% include jekyll-vsts-azure/toc.md currentIndex=2 %}

-First of all, you will need to create a [Jekyll](https://jekyllrb.com/) website.
-This step could be substituated by any static website or sitebuilder.
-Maybe in the future I will even try to go full [Blazor](https://github.com/aspnet/Blazor) on Azure, who knows!
+## The setup

 <aside>
     <header>Setup Ruby and Jekyll using Ubuntu on Windows 10</header>